-What could make the biggest impact on your anti-corruption programme and have a positive contribution to your organisation's risk assessment including economic, societal and environmental benefits?
+What could make the biggest impact to your anti-corruption programme and have a positive contribution to your organisation's risk assessment including economic, societal and environmental benefits?

-Are whistleblower programs used to punish those who avail themselves of it
+Are whistleblower programmes used to punish those who avail themselves of it

 Do you have a risk management framework and do you have the ability to collect data to enable you to identify fraud and corruption.
 Does your organisation have adequate anti-corruption controls and are you able to measure the performance of your risk assessment and risk mitigation plan.